pergus/netbox-zabbix/README.md

 * Go over all models and make sure that the fields doesn't have unnecessary null=True and blank=True settings.
 Many of them were added to prevent having to dump the database when running makemigrations.

+* Make sure the API works as expected.

 * Refactor the classes in jobs.py.